isomorphic-software/smartclient-docs/classes/DSRequest.md

 **Flags**: IRW

 ---
+## Attr: DSRequest.exportTitleSeparatorChar

+### Description
+The character with which to replace spaces in field-titles when exporting to XML.
+If not specified in the request, the server uses "".

+**Flags**: IR

+---
 ## Attr: DSRequest.clientContext

 ### Description
 An object to be held onto for the duration of the DSRequest turnaround to track application-specific context.

-When a DataSource request completes, the `clientContext` is available in the [DSCallback](../reference_2.md#type-dscallback) as `dsResponse.clientContext`.
+When a DataSource request completes, the `clientContext` is available in the [DSCallback](../reference.md#type-dscallback) as `dsResponse.clientContext`.
 The `clientContext` is never sent to the server.
-The `clientContext` is useful for holding onto state that will be used when the [DSCallback](../reference_2.md#type-dscallback) fires, such as the name of a component that will receive the returned data.
+The `clientContext` is useful for holding onto state that will be used when the [DSCallback](../reference.md#type-dscallback) fires, such as the name of a component that will receive the returned data.

 ### See Also